The Diploma Programme (DP) is an assessed programme for students aged 16 to 19. It is respected by leading universities across the globe.

 The International Baccalaureate is a comprehensive and rigorous two-year curriculum, leading to an IB Diploma.
 The general objectives of the IB are to provide students with a balanced education to facilitate geographic and cultural mobility and to promote international through a shared academic excellence.Ibo.org curriculum Framework>

-Group 1 Language A: English Literature, Language & Literature, Swedish Literature, Language & Literature, Self-taught
+Group 1 Language A: English Literature, Language & Literature, Swedish Literature, Language & Literature, (Self-taught (SL))

-Group 2 Language acquisition: English B, Swedish B, French B, German B, Spanish B & AB
+Group 2 Language acquisition: English B (HL), Swedish B, French B, German B, Spanish B & AB

-Group 3 Individuals and Societies: Business and Management, Economics, History, Psychology, Global Politics NEW!
+Group 3 Individuals and Societies: Business and Management, Economics, History (HL), Psychology, Global Politics (SL)

-Group 6 Electives: Theatre or an additional subject from group 2, 3 or 4
+Group 6 Electives: Theatre (SL) or an additional subject from group 2, 3 or 4

 One subject must be chosen from each of the groups shown above.
 For students wanting to study medicine or dentistry it is possible to study three sciences and leave out a group 3 subject.